Climbing in Bulgaria

 The main climbing sites in Bulgaria are: Vratsa, Lakatnik and Karlukovo (Prohodna Cave) in Western (Pre)Balkan Mountains, Malyovitsa in Rila Mountains, Kominite on Vitosha Mountains, Bozenitsa and the rocks near the town of Veliko Turnovo – the old capital of Bulgaria.

-The rocks of Vratsa are located in Western Balkan Mountains, next to the town of Vratsa in Northwestern Bulgaria, 2h drive from Sofia.
+The rocks of Vratsa are located in West Balkan Mountains, next to the town of Vratsa in Northwestern Bulgaria, 2h drive from Sofia.
 This is the biggest and most popular climbing site in Bulgaria, with around 500 routes – both for sport and trad climbing.
-They vary from short one-pitch sport routes to 11-13 pitches long ones, traced on the impressive Central Wall of Vratsa.
+They vary from short one-pitch sport routes to 11-13 pitch ones, traced on the impressive Central Wall of Vratsa.
 Vratsa is great to visit in Spring and Autumn, but better to avoid during Summer because of the high temperatures, or carefully choose shaded routes.
 The rocks of Vratsa are a protected site, part of the territory of Vrachanski Balkan Nature Park.
-A comprehensive guide book about climbing in Vratsa is written by the Bulgarian climber Nikolay Petkov: Vratsa Climbing Guidebook.
+A comprehensive guidebook about climbing in Vratsa is written by the Bulgarian climber Nikolay Petkov: Vratsa Climbing Guidebook.

-Lakatnik is the name of a small village in Iskar Gorge – the impressive gorge of Iskar River, that cuts the whole Western Balkan Mountains range and flows down to Danube.
-The limestone rocks on the west side of the gorge are the oldest climbing site in Bulgaria, the place where the Bulgarians started climbing in the early ages of this sport in the country, in the 1930-ies.
-Lakatnik is around 55 km away from the capital Sofia, the ride takes 1,5h appx.
+Lakatnik is the name of a small village in Iskar Gorge – the impressive gorge of Iskar River, that cuts the whole Western Balkan Mountains range and flows down to the Danube river.
+The limestone rocks on the west side of the gorge are the oldest climbing site in Bulgaria, the place where the Bulgarians started climbing in the early ages of this sport in the country, in the 1930s.
+Lakatnik is around 55 km away from the capital Sofia, the ride takes appx.
+1,5h.
 The area is also accessible by train from Sofia.
-Due to the specific micro climate the rocks are quite often suitable for climbing during the winter months, but not nice in Summer, as it is too hot.
-Most of the routes are bolted, up to a few pitches long sport routes and greatly vary in difficulty.
+Due to the specific microclimate, the rocks are quite often suitable for climbing during the winter months, but not nice in Summer, as it is too hot.
+Most of the routes are bolted, up to a few pitch long sport routes and greatly vary in difficulty.
 The area is also popular among the speleologists with some impressive caves to visit.

-Not far is another interesting climbing area – Prohodna Cave, located within the carst area of the so called Karlukovski Prolom (the Karlukovo Gorge section of Iskar River) and next to the Karlukovo village, around 1,45h drive from Sofia.
+Not far is another interesting climbing area – Prohodna Cave, located within the carst area of the so-called Karlukovski Prolom (the Karlukovo Gorge section of Iskar River) and next to the Karlukovo village, around 1,45h drive from Sofia.
 The cave is actually a huge cave tunnel with a couple of entrances from the east and the west, 262m long.
-The height of it is around 40m, 20 to 50m wide.
+Its hight is around 40m, 20 to 50m width.
 There are sport climbing routes inside the cave, 20 to 40m long.
 It is suitable to climb inside there even in rainy weather – there is enough natural light coming from the huge entrances, also from the two symmetrical holes on the roof.
-Actually the last are the most famous part of the cave – they remind a pair of eyes, that’s why are called “The Eyes of God”.
+Actually the last are the most famous part of the cave – they remind of a pair of eyes, that’s why are called “The Eyes of God”.
 The cave is a nature landmark, protected site, also inhabited by some rare species.
 The coexistence of climbers, some other extreme sport practitioners, bats, birds and ordinary visitors in a protected site is a problem.
-It is relatively trouble free for the moment, but requires to keep strong rules when climbing there: no camping inside, no littering, no fire, no noise and no bolting/improving/developing the existing or new routes!
+It is relatively trouble-free for the moment, but requires to keep strong rules when climbing there: no camping inside, no littering, no fire, no noise and no bolting/improving/developing the existing or new routes!

 Another great place to climb when the weather gets hot down the valleys, are the granite rocks of the Kominite climbing spot on Vitosha Mountains.
-The place is accessible by less than an hour walk from the asphalt road that connects the suburb district of Dragalevtsi in Sofia and Aleko Hut on Vitosha.
-The elevation is around 1600m above the sea, with clear views towards Sofia lower down at 500m.
-The rocks are 30 to 55m high and there are sport and some trad routes, one to several pitches long.
+The place is accessible by less than an hour’s walk from the paved road that connects the suburb district of Dragalevtsi in Sofia and Aleko Hut on Vitosha.
+The elevation is around 1600m above sea level, with clear views towards Sofia lower down at 500m.
+The rocks are 30 to 55m high and there are sport and some trad routes, 1 to several pitches long.
 The area is located within the Vitosha Nature Park.

 One may find some rock climbing opportunities in most regions of Bulgaria – near the towns of Varna, Lovech, Pleven, Ruse (Rusenski Lom Nature Park), Plovdiv, Sliven (Sinite Kamani Nature Park), Smolyan, etc.